Art of Grafting

 - Obtain rootstocks.
 We recommend Cummins Nursery as a source.

 - Collect scions.
-Cider variety scions from our farm can be ordered from Twisted Tree Farm.
-Collect dormant one year wood from desired variety in the winter.
+Cider variety scions can be ordered from our SCION WOOD SHOP Collect dormant one year wood from desired variety in the winter.
 Store in a cool place, away from ethylene producing fruits or vegetables, wrapped in a damp cloth to keep it from drying out.

 - We prefer the Whip and Tongue graft because of it's strength.
 It is a superior graft and worth the effort to learn.
 First, make a diagonal cut.
 Then make a parallel back cut about a third of the way through the diameter.
 Do this on both root and scion and then mate them together.